Tuesday, April 21, 2026

 Read more of the inside story about how Trump decided to go to war with Iran.
 It’s reporting taken from a forthcoming book from Jonathan and Maggie, “Regime Change: Inside the Imperial Presidency of Donald Trump.”

-I hope for some rationality when it comes to Cuba.
+Iran has proved to be difficult, problematic.
+His attention will drift elsewhere.
+Cuba?
+I hope for some rationality among his inner circle when it comes to Cuba.
 Russia is their closest ally.
-It is not likely they will not stand idly by and let Trump swope in for a regime change and takeover.
+It is not likely they will stand idly by and let Trump swoop in for a regime change and takeover.

 Did You Know?